Multiwinner approval voting: Multiwinner voting rules

-Other methods

 Other ways of extending approval voting to multiple winner elections are satisfaction approval voting, excess method, and minimax approval.
 These methods use approval ballots but count them in different ways.

 Strategic voting

 Many multiwinner voting rules can be manipulated: voters can increase their satisfaction by reporting false preferences.

 Example

-The most common form of manipulation is subset-manipulation, in which a voter reports only a strict subset of his approved candidates.
-This manipulation is called Hylland free riding: the manipulator free-rides on others approving a candidate, and pretends to be worse off than they actually are.
+The most common form of manipulation is subset-manipulation, in which voters report only a strict subset of their approved candidates.
+This manipulation is called Hylland free riding; manipulators free ride on others approving a candidate and pretend to be worse off than they actually are.
 Then, the rule is induced to "compensate" the manipulator by electing more of their approved candidates.

 As an example, suppose we use the PAV rule with k=3, there are 4 candidates (a,b,c,d), and 5 voters, of whom three support a,b,c and two support a,b,d.
 Then, PAV selects a,b,c.
 But if the last voter reports only d, then PAV selects a,b,d, which is strictly better for him.